Saturday Night Contemporary - 5:00 pm

-In Baptism God made us members of his family.
+In Baptism God made us members of his family - bringing us into Jesus' death and resurrection - by the washing of water and God's word.
 Thus, as we begin worship with the words ''In the name of the Father and of the Son and of the Holy Spirit'' - the same words we use in Baptism - we are remembering our baptism.
 We may make the sign of the cross as these words are spoken.
-The cross reminds us of Christ's death on the cross to save us.
+The sign of the cross reminds us of Christ's death to save us.

 CONFESSION & ABSOLUTION (FORGIVENESS)

 As God's children we want to do what God tells us in the Bible.
 Yet every day we break His commandments.
 This is sin.
 We are sorry for our sins.
 So, we tell God that we are sorry and that we want to do better.
 We call this talk with God about our wrongs "confession".
 We are given a brief time of silence for reflection before we admit or "confess" our wrongdoing.

 After confessing we are reminded that God has forgiven our sins - this is called "absolution" - and still loves and helps us.
 Our answer, ''Amen'', means that we believe we are forgiven through Christ and his death on the cross.